Extremadura Butterfly Holiday and More

 You will stay at our house, which has six guest rooms with either double or twin beds.
 All rooms have en suite bathrooms.
 Lunches will be picnics.
 Our evening meals (three-course dinners with local wine) are based on locally-sourced products as far as possible. including our own olive oil and organic vegetables.
 We will check with you for any dietary restrictions etc. Most of the energy used at home comes from our solar panels.

-Transport is by Land Rover (with the airport transfer by Citroen Berlingo).
+Transport is by a vehicle suitable for the size of the group.
 Walks are short and easy.
 We will enjoy spending time at vantage points for passing birds of prey.

 The weather in spring will be variable, with warm sunny days, but still the chance of rainy periods.
 The evenings and early mornings in early spring can be chilly, by late spring afternoons can be hot.
 The weather in winter will be variable, with sunny days, but always the chance of rainy periods.
 The evenings and early mornings in can be cold.
 Suncream and a hat are advisable.